OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms.rst

 Options for Juju Charms
 -----------------------

-Each TF Charm has a specific set of options.
+Each OpenSDN Charm has a specific set of options.
 The options you choose depend on the charms you select.
 The following tables list the various options you can choose: